juanaltech/webmethodsRestConsumerExample/README.md

-# webmethodsRestConsumerExample
+# webmethods Rest Consumer Example

-Example for consuming an HTTP/JSON REST service with webMethods
+Example for consuming an HTTP/JSON REST service with webMethods.